 The common people of the middle ages had no intellectual defense with which they could make a reasonable judgment about the Truth.
 They were almost as vulnerable to the heresies that were sweeping through their communities as a person standing in front of a gun today.
 Except a lot more than their lives was at stake, their eternal lives were in jeopardy.
 Today, if someone went out into the street and started shooting people, we wouldn't say, "let him go ahead and do it, people can protect themselves...it's their own fault if they are shot to death."
 The Church was very worried that people who were influenced by these heresies were going to spend eternity in hell.
 No one was punished for simply believing a heresy.
 The crime was teaching it, and leading others astray.
 The Church felt it was their job to protect the souls of the innocent.
 In hindsight, we see that we would have done better by not using force.

 Some Evangelicals accuse the Catholic Church of "Chaining Bibles".
-The Church DID chain Bibles in the Middle Ages; and for the same reason that the Telephone Company chains its directories to the booth -- to prevent people from STEALING them.
+The Church DID chain Bibles in the Middle Ages; and for the same reason that the Telephone Company chained its directories to the booth in the 1960's -- to prevent people from STEALING them.
 They were chained so that everyone could read it, in the congregation.
-Today even telepone books are chained to telephones so they don't "walk" away.

 We've interviewed dozens of older Catholics, and ex Catholics, including those who now go to Evangelical Churches, to try to gain an understanding of the charge that Catholics weren't allowed to read their Bibles in the 1930's - 1970's.